On the non-abelian Hodge locus I: Boundedness of monodromy representations

 \begin{proposition} Suppose $P(\ell_1,\ell_2,\ell_3)$ is a pair of pants with $\ell_i\leq B_g$.
 There exists a constant $C_g>0$ for which each cuff is contained in a half-collar of perimeter at least $C_g$. \end{proposition}

 \begin{proof} The key is to observe that even as $\ell_i\to 0$, the geometry of $P(\ell_1,\ell_2,\ell_3)$ converges, with the cuff $\gamma_i$ limiting to a hyperbolic cusp, and the half-collars limiting to the horoball neighborhoods.
 Therefore $P(\ell_1,\ell_2,\ell_3)$ makes sense, for all $0\leq \ell_i\leq B_g$.
-For each such surface, each cuff (resp. cusp) has a definite half-collar (resp. horoball) neighborhood of non-zero perimeter.
-So the maximal such perimeter is a continuous function on the compact set $[0,B_g]^3$, never equal to zero, and thus has a nonzero minimum. \end{proof}
+For each such surface, each cuff (resp. cusp) has a half-collar (resp. horoball) neighborhood of non-zero perimeter.
+The supremum of such perimeters is a continuous function on the compact set $[0,B_g]^3$, never equal to zero, and thus has a nonzero minimum. \end{proof}

 \begin{definition} The {\it truncated pair of pants} $P^o(\ell_1,\ell_2,\ell_3)$ (Fig.~\ref{fig1}) is the complement of the half-collars in $P(\ell_1,\ell_2,\ell_3)$ with perimeter $C_g$. \end{definition}